Victorian Football Association

 Carlton played Richmond at Richmond.

-Dobbin was named on the half back flank, kicking one of Carlton's four goals.
+Dobbin was named on the half back flank, kicking one of Carlton's four goals, and his only goal.

 1895 September 14

 Dobbin was named in the Carlton starting 20 against Collingwood at Victoria Park.